AxonIQ/extension-postgresql/README.md

   a [new thread/topic on our library forums describing the problem](https://discuss.axoniq.io/c/26).
 * There is a [forum](https://discuss.axoniq.io/) to support you in the case the reference guide did not sufficiently answer your question.
-  AxonIQ's developers will help out on a best effort basis.
+  Axoniq's developers will help out on a best effort basis.
   Know that any support from contributors on posted question is very much appreciated on the forum.
 * Next to the forum we also monitor Stack Overflow for any questions which are tagged with `axon`.